anonwincy/Pink-Ddos/README.md

 </h6>

 <p align=center>
-	A script that can determine whether a website is vulnerable to xmlrpc DOS.
+	A script that can determine whether a website is vulnerable to Pink Ddos.
 </p>

 <p align=center>